kunals-pixel/RPInterface/REPRODUCE.md

 __Download PDBs containing nucleic acids__

-- “python pdb_download.py”    _Structures used upto 01 Dec 2025.
-Change date in the script to current if required_
+- “python pdb_download.py”

-after successful execution it will generate a folder ‘PDB’
+after successful execution it will generate a folder ‘PDB’.
+Structures were downloaded up to 01 Dec 2025.
+Change date in the script to current if required

 **Identify and save interfaces**